Kelton Pell: Career

 Pell performed in several productions of Bloodland, a play directed by the Stephen Page with a Romeo and Juliet-type of story.
 The play features traditional Aboriginal languages and Pidgin English, as well as song and dance.

 He has also acted in performances of Twelfth Night and A Midsummer Night's Dream.

-Pell is a familiar face on Australian television, having been seen in the young TV show The Adventures of the Bush Patrol and the SBS series, The Circuit, a legal drama set in the Kimberley.
-In 2012 he starred in an episode of the highly regarded TV series, Redfern Now, as a well-to-do Aboriginal Australian man living in Redfern, Sydney, whose life seems to be exemplary, though he has been receiving government benefit money fraudulently.
+Pell acted in the children's TV show The Adventures of the Bush Patrol and the SBS series The Circuit, a legal drama set in the Kimberley.

+In 2012 he starred in an episode of the TV series Redfern Now as a well-to-do Aboriginal Australian man living in Redfern, Sydney, whose life seems to be exemplary, but it is revealed that he has been receiving government benefit money fraudulently.

+Pell plays vampire hunter Jalingbirri in Warwick Thornton's 2021 horror / comedy series Firebite for AMC+ (later shown on NITV).